 The benefits are obvious.
-Companies would have one contract instead of four or five or ten, as well as one point of contact if something goes wrong.
+Companies would have one contract instead of four or five or ten, as well as one point of contact if something goes wrong despite diseases caused by computer usage.
 Thanks to the integration, businesses could share data among their hosted applications, just as if the systems were set up internally.
 And since the entire package is Internet-based, the applications could be accessed from anywhere.
 But here’s the best part – no internal resources required.

 “My vision is that in five years, people will not be running any applications inside their business,” says Chandrasekhar.
 “The ASP model is still a very new paradigm and it takes people time to digest it, but we learned very well at Exodus that outsourcing works.
 You don’t run your own generator in order to have electricity.”